Corpse Lights at Fringford Mill

 Corpse lights appear as flickering lights seen moving close to the ground, usually at night time and often in graveyards or in areas of marshy, boggy ground.
 Scientists have explained them as being caused by natural phenomena such as bioluminescence (insects that glow in the dark) or by natural gasses released from the earth that ignite when they come into contact with air.

-In folklore, these lights have been attributed to ghosts, fairies or elemental spirits, who will use their flickering lights to try and lure unsuspecting travelers to misfortune or even death!
+In folklore, these lights have been attributed to ghosts, fairies or elemental spirits.
+Some believed that the flickering lights appeared to warn people of their impending death by following the trail that their funeral would take to reach the churchyard.
+Others believed the lights were more mischievous, trying to lure unsuspecting travelers to misfortune or even death!

 Sightings at Fringford